ministryofjustice/security-guidance/intranet/national-security-vetting-contact.md

 * NSVCs are a mandatory role and one **SHALL** be appointed if there are National Security Vetted staff in any business area.

 * NSVCs **SHALL** undergo the Baseline Personnel Security Standard (BPSS) check as a minimum, and be registered with [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).
 How many NSVCs a business area needs is for Senior Managers to determine, based on how they are organised.
-For example, how many NSV clearances need processing and maintainance.
+For example, how many NSV clearances need processing and maintenance.

 * NSVCs monitor the progress of all applications for an NSV clearance and **SHALL** maintain a register of all active NSV personnel within their business area.